-Participation in community groups was a protective factor against the probability of developing 10 or more functional limitations but not protective from multimorbidity.
+Participation in community groups was associated to a reduced probability of developing 10 or more functional limitations but not to reduced multimorbidity.
 Participating in at least three community groups presupposes certain level of health and physical functioning which acts as a clear barrier for those with at least 10 functional limitations.
-This health selection process might explain why we can see a social gradient for functional limitations but not for multimorbidities.
+This health selection process might explain why we can see a social gradient for multiple functional limitations but not for multimorbidities.
 Other measures of social support showed either no significant relationship or a limited relationship.
-We found an association with friendship among people with basic MM and MFLs.
+We found an association with friendship among people with basic MM.
 The effects of support on health of older people depend on the source of support and the quality of relationship.
 For example relationships with friends can be beneficial to one’s health while relationship with family members not (Huxhold, Miche & Schüz, 2014).

 In the group of behavioural determinants we found a dose-response relationship between all levels of physical activity and probability of the three health outcomes.
-This confirms that the lack of physical activity is an important factor increasing probability of chronic and complex health problems and limitations in the ageing population (Cimarras-Otal et al., 2014, Dhalwani et al., 2017).
-Increasing frequency of alcohol consumption seems to have protective effect on the odds of multimorbidity and functional limitation.
-We suggest that our findings can be explained by reverse causality.
+This may suggest that lack of physical activity is an important factor increasing probability of chronic and complex health problems and limitations in the ageing population (Cimarras-Otal et al., 2014, Dhalwani et al., 2017).
+However, reverse causation is also very likely so that worse health outcomes were driving reduced physical activity.
+Both possibilities could operate together leading to a positive feedback loop of deteriorating health and reduced physical activity.
+Increasing frequency of alcohol consumption seems to be associated to reduced odds of multimorbidity and multiple functional limitation.
+Evidence has indicated that moderate alcohol consumption brings benefits to health and mortality reduction but the discussion is biased by the common problem of the inclusion of ex-drinkers with life-time abstainers in the same category (Stockwell et al. 2016).
+Part of this discussion explores the role of human agency in regulating alcohol consumption, thus balancing the negative health effects with experiences of social inclusion beneficial for mental health (Kelly et al., 2018).
 Holdsworth, Mendonça, Pikhart et al., (2016) found that older people with good or improving self-reported health were increasing their drinking over time while people with bad or worsening health moderated their drinking.

 The relationship between smoking and both types of multimorbidity is ambiguous.
 Compared to people who never smoked, ex-smokers were more likely to develop any one of the three outcomes but there was no relationship between current smokers and those who never smoked for basic or complex MM.
 Cross-tabulating smoking, age and prevalence of multimorbidity, we found that ex-smokers were more prevalent among older age groups with higher morbidities and current smokers were younger and healthier.
 The explanation of similar findings by Nazroo, Zaninotto and Gjonca (2008) is that when people become ill they might stop smoking.
+Unlike morbidities, the odds ratios between people with multiple functional limitation formed a consistent gradient.
+This difference might be related to the fact that the prevalence of current smokers was higher and the prevalence of non-smokers smaller among people with MFL10+ than among people with MM and CMM.
 The results for alcohol consumption and smoking exemplify how people in later life continue making active choices within their social context (Elder, 1994).